iamclint/Zeal/README.md

 ### Nameplate Options
 #### Setup and configuration
 Zeal 5.0 and later includes options for players to adjust Player Nameplates and NPC Nameplates in game.
-In addition, Skeletons now show a Nameplate.
-(Client Skeleton Nameplate Bug Fix) Necromancers will now have an easier time finding their corpses.
+Skeletons and Gargoyles now show a Nameplate at their spawn points.
+(Client Skeleton/Gargoyle Nameplate Bug Fix) In addition, Necromancers will now have an easier time finding their corpses.

 The nameplate is controlled through three interfaces:
 * Dedicated Zeal options window tab (requires `zeal\uifiles`, see Installation notes above)